|Dave's Favorite 240s

 with Wilwood brakes.

 Air conditioning was a complete redo using components from Classic Auto Air and Michael says he gets very nice, cold 36 degree vent temps.
-More info can be found at: http://www.240turbo.com/classicair.html
+More info on this conversion can be found at: http://www.240turbo.com/classicair.html

 |This is a